-As of December 31, 2022 and 2021, there were no financial assets that are measured at fair value within Level 3.
+As of December 31, 2023 and 2022, there were no financial assets that are measured at fair value within Level 3.
 Therefore the valuation process used for fair value measurements categorized within Level 3 of the fair value hierarchy isn't needed.
-Valuation process used for fair value measurements categorized within Level 3 of the fair value hierarchy isn't needed.
+Valuation process used for fair value measurements categorized within Level 3 of the fair value hierarchy

-As of December 31, 2022 and 2021, there were no financial assets that are measured at fair value within Level 3.
+As of December 31, 2023 and 2022, there were no financial assets that are measured at fair value within Level 3.
 Therefore the valuation process used for fair value measurements categorized within Level 3 of the fair value hierarchy isn't needed.